oicr-gsi/shesmu/plugin-sftp/README.md

 It is possible to gather file information in the `unix_file` format from a remote file system via SSH.
 GNU findutils must be installed on the remote system; this is standard with Linux. `"fileRoots"` list the paths to scan.

+`"fileRootsTtl"` sets the number of minutes to cache the results.
+If null, a default value of 60 minutes is used.